Dear readers of ADxS.org, please forgive the disruption.

 Elevated (into the peritoneum)

-Reduced (to the brain)
+Reduced (into the brain)

 Anxiety